nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Borrowing a book : `borrow`

-You can use this command to let a reader borrow a book.
+You can use this command to get SmartLib to keep track of a reader borrowing a book.

 Format: `borrow bc/BARCODE r/READERNAME`